 During these especially hazardous times, many of our friends and customers seek out our extracts featuring herbs to support lung function, which Mother Nature happily provides in abundance!
 I’ve personally built up quite a repertoire of recipes featuring herbs for lung support, and one of my favorites has to be this simple (and tasty) "breathe easy" oxymel recipe formulated with botanicals known for their demulcent and expectorant actions.

-In Traditional Chinese Medicine the lungs correlate to the function of “qi".
+In Traditional Chinese Medicine, the lungs correlate to the function of “qi".
 Qi is the flowing vital life force of energy that is essential to life.
 When exertion, coughing, and shortness of breath occur, they can weaken the qi of the lungs and therefore deplete our vitality.
-By working with herbs that support the lungs, like the herbs in this recipe, we can restore energy to our whole being as well as aid respiration.
+By working with lung supportive herbs like the ones found in this recipe (and also in our Respiratory Recoup Tincture), we can restore energy to our whole being as well as aid respiration.

 What is an Oxymel?